prashanth369/-movie-manager/README.md

 4. Seed
     Once the tables are created, please followup with the seed command to populate the necessary database talbes with some data, this is important for adding/inserting movies becase it will need to get some data from this seeder data
     `php artisan db:seed` -> this is the seed command
+5. Install all the Node packages using `npm install` -> this command will install all the packanges necessary for the Vue JS
+6. Please use the port 8000 in the ENV port